visgl/deck.gl/bindings/pydeck/docs/installation.rst

         1. Install the library via pip or conda
         2. Get a Mapbox API token
-        3. Enable pydeck for Jupyter Lab or Jupyter Notebook
+        3. Enable pydeck for JupyterLab or Jupyter Notebook

 Via pip
 ^^^^^^^